aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-tag-operations/generate-template-for-meeting-notes/_index.md

 ---
-title: Create Outline in OneNote – Meeting Notes Template
+title: Generate Meeting Notes Template with Aspose.Note for Java – Create Outline in OneNote
-linktitle: Create Outline in OneNote – Meeting Notes Template
+linktitle: Generate Meeting Notes Template with Aspose.Note for Java – Create Outline in OneNote
 second_title: Aspose.Note Java API
 description: Learn how to create outline in OneNote and generate meeting notes template with Aspose.Note for Java.
 Customize font style and add checkboxes easily.
 weight: 14